Build your Java app with Maven

 java, select Maven, and then click Apply.

-You now see all the tasks that were automatically added to the build definition by the template.
+You now see all the tasks that were automatically added to the build pipeline by the template.
 These are the steps that will automatically run every time you push code changes.

 For the Agent queue:

 VSTS: Select Hosted Linux, Hosted macOS, or Hosted VS2017.
 This will use a Microsoft-hosted agent with the Java Development Kit (JDK) installed.

 TFS: Select a queue that includes an agent with the Java Development Kit (JDK) and Maven installed.

 Click the Triggers tab in the build pipeline.
 Enable the Continuous integration trigger.
 This will ensure that the build process is automatically triggered every time changes are pushed to your repository.

 Click Save & queue to kick off your first build.
 On the Save build pipeline and queue dialog box, click Save & queue.